 Visit Bonhomme’s Castle!

-Bonhomme is a snowman with expensive taste!
+Bonhomme is a snowman with an expensive taste!
 Bonhomme lives a life of luxury because every year he gets a brand new, architecturally designed ice palace to live in!
 It is essential when attending Quebec Winter Carnival to visit Bonhomme’s Ice Palace!

-The Ice Palace is magical at night time when its all lit up with bright LED lights.
+The Ice Palace is magical at night time when it is all lit up with bright LED lights.
 Night time is also when the palace transforms into a dance club.
 DJs spin some beats and revellers dancing the night away all while enjoying the strong alcoholic drinks served from the nearby huts.

 The Bonhomme Ice Palace is opposite Quebec Parliament Building just a few steps from the fairgrounds.
 Bonhomme also lets you tour his palace and all the walls and furniture is made of ice.